ndb796/Statistical-Natural-Language-Processing-Keynotes/Statistical Machine Translation.md

         * 0 history - Unigram
         * 1 history - Bigram
         * 2 history - Trigram
-* N-gram is most popular method for scoring sentences
+* N-gram is the most popular method for scoring sentences